digitalbazaar/jsonld.js/README.md

 * Community Group [test suite][]

 The [JSON-LD Working Group][JSON-LD WG] is now developing JSON-LD 1.1.
-Library updates to conform with newer specifications will happens as features stabilize and development time and resources permit.
+Library updates to conform with newer specifications will happen as features stabilize and development time and resources permit.

 * [JSON-LD 1.1][JSON-LD WG 1.1],